 This was also a major destination I set on my list.
 It was one of the spots I saw in Washington (I didn’t go through the entire coast).
 This place was inaccessible to the public when I went there, but there was an official trail from which you could get a good look at it:

-My trip took me to more coastal and none coastal spots besides these 10, but if your Pacific Northwest trip is going to be along the coast, these 10 spots are easy to find and in my opinion are all must see places.
+My west coast trip took me to more coastal and none coastal spots besides these 10, but if your Pacific Northwest trip is going to be along the coast, these 10 spots are easy to find and in my opinion are all must see places.

 If you’ve been in the Pacific Northwest coast, and can relate to these 10 spots or recommend others I may have missed, do let me know!